Wood turtle: Mating system

-Specific mating courtship occurs more often in the Fall months and usually during the afternoon hours from 11:00 to 13:00 when many of the turtles are out in the population feeding.
+Specific mating courtship occurs more often in the Fall and usually from 11:00 to 13:00 when many of the turtles are feeding.
 Mating is based on a male competitive hierarchy where a few higher ranked males gain the majority of mates in the population.
 Male wood turtles fight to gain access to female mates.
 These fights involve aggressive behaviors such as biting or chasing one another, and the males defend themselves by retreating their heads into their hard shells.
 The higher ranked winning males in the hierarchy system have a greater number of offspring than the lower ranked male individuals, increasing the dominant male's fitness.
 Female wood turtles mate with multiple males and are able to store sperm from multiple mates.
 Although the mechanism of sperm storage is unknown for the Wood Turtle species, other turtle species have internal compartments that can store viable sperm for years.
 Multiple mating ensures fertilization of all the female's eggs and often results in multiple paternity of a clutch, which is a common phenomenon exhibited by many marine and freshwater turtles.
 Multiple paternity patterns have been made evident in wood turtle populations by DNA fingerprinting.
 DNA fingerprinting of turtles involves using an oligonucleotide probe to produce sex specific markers, ultimately providing multi-locus DNA markers.

 Conservation

 Despite many sightings and a seemingly large and diverse distribution, wood turtle numbers are in decline.
 Many deaths caused by humans result from: habitat destruction, farming accidents, and road traffic.
 Also, it is commonly collected illegally for the international pet trade.
 These combined threats have caused many areas where they live to enact laws protecting it.
 Despite legislation, enforcement of the laws and education of the public regarding the species are minimal.

 For proper protection of the wood turtle, in-depth land surveys of its habitat to establish population numbers are needed.
 One emerging solution to the highway mortality problem, which primarily affects nesting females, is the construction of under-road channels.
 These tunnels allow the wood turtle to pass under the road, a solution that helps prevent accidental deaths.
 Brochures and other media that warn people to avoid keeping the wood turtle as a pet are currently being distributed.
 Next, leaving nests undisturbed, especially common nesting sites and populations, is the best solution to enable the wood turtle's survival.

-While considered nationally as threatened by COSEWIC, the wood turtle is listed as vulnerable within the province of Nova Scotia under the Species at Risk Act.
+While considered nationally as threatened by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), the wood turtle is listed as vulnerable within the province of Nova Scotia under the Species at Risk Act.
 The species is highly susceptible to human land use activities, and special management practices for woodlands, rivers and farmland areas as well as motor vehicle use restrictions and general disruption protection during critical times such as nesting and movement to overwintering habitat is closely monitored.
 Since 2012, the Clean Annapolis River Project (CARP) has provided research and stewardship for this species including the identification of crucial habitats, distribution and movement estimation, and outreach.